BeAnotherLab/The-Machine-to-be-Another/README.md

 If you wish to contribute, then please consider the following :

 1) Add the servomotor control natively in OpenFrameworks.
+2) Use ofxXmlSettings for settings such as experiment type, camera choice, Ip adresses etc
-2) Create a GUI for selecting the version, camera and adding IPs and ports.
+3) Create a GUI for selecting the version, camera and adding IPs and ports.
-3) Creating a black screen that may be faded in and out via OSC from a smartPhone.
+4) Creating a black screen that may be faded in and out via OSC from a smartPhone.
+5) Barrel Shader to adapt to different lenses
+6) Separating machine, sound player and headtracking in container classes

 Check the corresponding issues